LauriHursti/visions/README.md

 ## Future improvements

 1. The most glaring issue of the implementation is that it *only recognizes cards with black text in names*.
 White text cards is the first improvement to be done.
 It should be possible to add the white text cards, by expanding the training data and tweaking the options of FASText.
+2. There's no unit tests.
+Unit tests would be useful for at least FASText code.